ilexbor/lintorium/README.md

     prefer_single_quotes: false # Disables the prefer_single_quotes rule
 ```

-The `analyzer > errors` section allows you to specify the processing level for diagnostic messages.
+The `analyzer.errors` section allows you to define the severity level for diagnostic messages reported by the analyzer.

 Example:
 ```yaml